leoslamas/book-green-threads-explained/the-stack.md

 The answer is that our code written in Rust compiles to instructions for our CPU which then takes over and uses our stack just like any other stack.

-Unfortunately to show this I had to increase the stack size to 1024 bytes to allow for the code to print out the stack itself to get enough space so it's not something we could print out here.
+Unfortunately to show this I had to increase the stack size to 1024 bytes to allow for the code to print out the stack itself to get enough space so it’s not something we could print out here.

 ### Taking a look at the stack